 - Price – $98 (+$15 for the Train )Includes Tour Guide, Lunch Nibbles and 15 Tastings!

 - Location – Varied – Uses Coaster Train that runs up the spectacular Pacific Coastline between Old Town and Carlsbad (Stopping off at Solano Beach).

 We have been less than subtle in suggesting a DIY Winery Train tour in this article and the truth is the route has been used for years by San Diego Beers Wines & Spirits Tours who take you up and down the coastline on a fantastic Winery tour.
 Yes, it is quite easy to do this tour by yourself without a tour guide.
 However, you will miss out on a lot.

-Other than that the Train Wine Tour is great.
+Other than that the Winery Train Tour is great.
 As you are usually in a small group the atmosphere is really fun as everyone gets tipsy and starts to loosen up.
-They also offer beer tasting tours and a Chaufferred winery tour that takes you out into the countryside.
+They also offer beer-tasting tours and a Chauffeured winery tour that takes you out into the countryside.